Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 When the show began airing in Hungary, it was in turn met with an assault from the Moral Guardians of the former National TV Authority ORTT.
 Its scenario followed almost step-by-step the dilemma of Dragon Ball Z from a decade earlier — show airs on a Sunday-morning cartoon block, ORTT riots, forces the TV station to give it an R rating, TV station decides to cancel it instead.
 Granted, The Clone Wars is a very violent series that had nothing to do in that timeslot, but given that the ORTT's charges against it included portraying aliens in an anthropomorphic manner, it's clear that neither party was particularly right in the head.
 Thankfully, Cartoon Network later picked up the rest of the series.

 Lauren Faust targeted the show at girls between 5 and 12 (as opposed to earlier generations targeted at ages 4 to 7) and their parents, both mothers and fathers.
-Nickelodeon Germany premiered it one year after The Hub, at a time when the bronydom had become difficult to ignore.
-Bronies wrote to Nick even before the show premiered.
+Nickelodeon Germany premiered it one year after The Hub.
 But when it did, it did so right after the pre-school Nick Jr. block, back to back with Dora the Explorer, and with a dub fit for the target audience of Dora the Explorer which goes up to 5.
-Later, when DHX Media and even Hasbro themselves had acknowledged the bronies as part of My Little Pony: Friendship Is Magic's target audience, Nickelodeon Germany pushed the show into the Nick Jr. block where it has been residing ever since.
-Also, it has only ever been placed into time slots in which only pre-school kids would be able to watch it but neither its original target audience (mostly school girls) nor bronies of any age.
+Later, Nickelodeon Germany pushed the show into the Nick Jr. block where it has been residing ever since.
+Also, it has only ever been placed into time slots in which only pre-school kids would be able to watch it but neither its target audience nor bronies and other fans of any age.
+All of this despite Nickelodeon Germany getting a load of requests from bronies to run the show in the first place, which probably should have been a sign that it would work better and be accepted on a later time slot.
+The same "preschool show" treatment is given to the show in Canada, where it airs on Treehouse TV...complete with censorship, mainly whenever the word "loser" is used.
+This is despite the show being rated TV-Y in America, which means the content is intended to be acceptable for all children.

 RCN network in Colombia aired American Dad! during morning weekends, along with things from Disney.
 Moral Guardians screamed and the show didn't survive a month.